All Episodes

 He just ripped Obama's ideas apart.

-Just like Rand Paul did on the Senate floor in his filibuster, as a matter of fact.
+He took it directly to Obama, just like Rand Paul did on the Senate floor in his filibuster, as a matter of fact.

-So in addition to all this other stuff, Ben Carson demonstrates leadership and principle.
+So, in addition to all this other stuff, Ben Carson demonstrates leadership and principle.

 He makes you want to follow him.